ASIA MARKETS: Asian Markets Reverse Course, Make Gains In Topsy-turvy Trading Day

 ADVERTISEMENT

-Elsewhere, the Nikkei was up 0.1% in early-afternoon trading as broader market sentiment cooled in Asia following news that the Senate won't vote on the Republicans' tax-reform proposal until at least Friday.
-That briefly hurt the dollar and erased initial stock gains in Japan.
+In Japan, the Nikkei Stock Average closed up 0.4% but well off the session's best levels.
+The Tokyo market was hit by news that the U.S. Senate wouldn't vote on the Republicans' tax-reform proposal until at least Friday.
+That briefly hurt the dollar and saw the Nikkei fall as much as 0.4%.

-The Nikkei Stock Average had increased by as much as 1.3% early on, helped by the yen's overnight weakness.
-But the currency's reversal -- the dollar fell to as low as Yen112.33 from Yen112.70 earlier -- sent the Japanese stock index into negative territory for a time.
-The greenback was recently around Yen112.50.

-The dollar-yen's drop also came as the pair neared resistance around Yen112.79, said United Overseas Bank analyst Peter Chia.

-Michael McCarthy, CMC Markets' chief market strategist in Australia, said October economic data out of Japan early Friday was slightly better than some had thought.
-That could have some investors worrying about a change in accommodative policies by the Bank of Japan.

-It has been a tough week for tech stocks globally.
-That's especially the case for Samsung (005930.SE) , which is down 8.2% despite slight gains today, on pace for its worst week in 5 1/2 years.
-Korea's Kospi was also up slightly while Taiwan's tech-heavy Taiex was up 0.3% after early weakness Friday.

-Ahead of China's stock-market open, Asian equities started well, thanks to a run to fresh record highs in the U.S. amid tax-reform optimism.
+Sentiment in the region toward Asian equities was broadly upbeat thanks to fresh record highs in the U.S. Thursday amid tax-reform optimism.

 As the Dow industrials capped its eighth-straight month higher Thursday, the longest winning streak in 22 years, "equities in the U.S. are like a runaway freight train," said Tim Kelleher, head of institutional foreign-exchange sales at ASB Bank in New Zealand.